Summary: A Treatise Concerning the Principles of Human Knowledge

 11.

-Here is what he thinks this type of idea corresponds to: An Idea, which considered in it self is particular, becomes general, by being made to represent or stand for all other particular Ideas of the same sort
+Here is how he characterises this type of idea: An Idea, which considered in it self is particular, becomes general, by being made to represent or stand for all other particular Ideas of the same sort

 12.